xonsh.xoreutils.xcontext

 The xontext command.

-The display property renders the entry as a single string — list paths are space-joined the way the CLI shows them, plain strings pass through, and None becomes None so callers can detect “not found” without re-checking path.
+display renders path for the colored row; list paths are space-joined the way the CLI shows them, plain strings pass through, and None becomes None so callers can detect “not found” without re-checking path. resolved_display renders the same thing for resolved. differs reports whether the resolved value is meaningfully different from the input — when it’s False, the colored renderer suppresses the name resolved: row.

 bad: bool = False